-The Company's risks are primarily managed at a Group level by the UK parent company, Santander UK plc.
+The Company's risks are primarily managed at a Santander UK Group level by the UK parent company, Santander UK plc.

-The financial risk management objectives of and policies of the Group; the policy for hedging each major type of forecasted transaction for which hedge accounting is used; and the exposure of the Group to price risk, credit risk, liquidity risk and cash-flow risk are outlined in the Group financial statements.
+The financial risk management objectives policies of the Santander UK Group; the policy for hedging each major type of forecasted transaction for which hedge accounting is used; and the exposure to price risk, credit risk, liquidity risk and cash-flow risk are outlined in the Group financial statements.